How to Organize Outdoor Gear

 7. Label Everything

-It also has plus organization through color-coded labels for various gear categories, such as blue for camping gear, red for climbing gear, and green for water equipment.
+It also has a plus organization through color-coded labels for various gear categories, such as blue for camping gear, red for climbing gear, and green for water equipment.

 8. Create a Maintenance Schedule for Gear

-Although organizing your gear is not strictly for neatness, it is also about ensuring it is well maintained and, therefore, still functional.
-Have a gear maintenance routine which might include:
+Although organizing your gear is not strictly for neatness, it is also about ensuring it is well-maintained and, therefore, still functional.
+Have a gear maintenance routine, which might include:

 - Cleaning and drying the tents, sleeping bags, and backpacks after each trip